Addiction Counselor Certification Training

 Instructors available 8am-8pm EST via their chat pages to answer your questions and help you apply the material.

-- Prepares you for state licensure/certification
+- Prepares you for the state licensure/certification exam

 - Many states accept distance learning for precertification training

 - Multimedia resources, quizzes and certificates are included